 4.4.4 Information regarding tickets for disabled supporters is detailed below.

 4.5.1 The club reserves the right to decrease or increase the price of admission to home cup fixtures.

 4.5.2 Season ticket holders are guaranteed admission to home cup fixtures and will be given priority over the general public for ticket sales as set out above providing they have purchased tickets before the date advertised for those tickets to go on general sale.

-4.6.1 Refunds are issued on unwanted matchday tickets provided they are returned to the club at least 48 hours in advance of the advertised kick-off time of the game for which they have been issued.
+4.6.1 Refunds are issued on unwanted matchday tickets provided we receive email request at firstname.lastname@example.org at least 48 hours in advance of the advertised kick-off time of the game for which they have been issued.
+Refunds will be processed when unwanted tickets have been returned to the club.
 Any administrative charges are non-refundable.

 4.7 Postponed or abandoned matches

 4.7.1 If a match is postponed before kick-off and after entry to the stadium, tickets will be valid for the re-arranged fixture.
 For those supporters not issued with a ticket upon entry, vouchers will be issued on exiting the ground that will enable free admission to the re-arranged fixture.

 4.7.2 If a match is abandoned after kick-off, but before half-time, spectators will be entitled to up to 50 per cent reduced-price admission to the rearranged match on production of an original ticket or voucher issued on exiting the ground.
 The club reserves the right to set the reduced price of admission.

 4.7.3 If a match is abandoned during or after half-time, spectators may be entitled to reduced-price admission to the rearranged match on production of an original ticket or voucher issued on exiting the ground.
 The club reserves the right to set the reduced price of admission.